Scott Moffatt (politician)

 Scott Moffatt (born c.
-1981 in Rideau Township, Ontario) is the Ottawa city councillor of Rideau-Goulbourn Ward.
-He won the ward in the 2010 Ottawa municipal election, defeating the incumbent Glenn Brooks.
+1981 in Rideau Township, Ontario) is a Canadian politician.
+He was the Ottawa city councillor for Rideau-Goulbourn Ward from 2010 to 2022.
+He first won the ward in the 2010 Ottawa municipal election, defeating the incumbent Glenn Brooks.

 Moffatt was born and raised on a farm in Rideau Township, now part of rural Ottawa.
 He attended Kars Public School (which has since become Kars on the Rideau Public School), South Carleton High School and received a General B.A. from Carleton University.
 He lives in North Gower, Ontario.
 Prior to being elected, he served as a retail and golf course manager.

 Moffatt has volunteered for the Conservative Party of Canada in the past and served on its board of directors.
 He ran unsuccessfully in the Rideau-Goulbourn Ward in the 2006 Ottawa municipal election.